gbmhunter/blog/content/programming/operating-systems/linux/programs/minicom.md

 $ minicom -s
 ```

+{{% warning %}}
-**WARNING: Most serial devices will not used hardware flow control, but this is enabled by default in minicom.
-Sometimes, if this is left enabled and the hardware does not use it, you will receive no serial data from the device.**
+Most serial devices will not used hardware flow control, but this is enabled by default in minicom.
+Sometimes, if this is left enabled and the hardware does not use it, you will receive no serial data from the device.
+{{% /warning %}}

 However, you can configure some of the most-used settings directly from the command line.
-Use -D to set the device name:
+Use `-D` to set the device name:

 ```sh
 $ minicom -D /dev/ttyUSB0